gbusto/overseer/BUILD_PLAN.md

 *   **Tasks:**
     *   [ ] Create `ItemManager` class.
     *   [ ] Define item spawn locations (can be hardcoded list initially).
-    *   [ ] Implement `ItemManager` logic to spawn specific items (Repair Kit, Control Panel Cards, Weapons, Flashlight) based on rules.
+    *   [ ] Implement `ItemManager` logic to spawn specific items (Health Pack, Control Panel Cards, Weapons, Flashlight) based on rules.
     *   [ ] Implement random location selection from the defined list for spawns.
     *   [ ] Implement spawn cooldown logic for control panel cards (only one of each type at a time).
     *   [ ] Implement despawn timers for items spawned in the world (except weapons and flashlight).
     *   [ ] Create `BaseItem` entity class.
     *   [ ] Create specific item subclasses:
-        *   [ ] `SuitRepairKitItem` - Restores suit integrity
+        *   [ ] `HealthPackItem` - Restores player health
         *   [ ] `HeatPanelCardItem` - Used for heat redirection
         *   [ ] `CoolPanelCardItem` - Used for cooling redirection
         *   [ ] `MaintenanceCardItem` - Used to force shield open
         *   [ ] `WeaponItem` - Energy weapon (non-despawning)
         *   [ ] `FlashlightItem` - Light source (non-despawning)
     *   [ ] Add command `/spawnitem <itemId>` for testing specific item spawns.
 *   **Outcome Goal:** Items appear in the world according to rules.
-Control cards and repair kits despawn after time, weapons and flashlight never despawn.
+Control cards and health packs despawn after time, weapons and flashlight never despawn.

 ## Phase 4: Core Item Interactions (Pickup, Drop, Share)